 - Receiving Holy Communion All the baptized are invited to receive Holy Communion.

-- At the Graveside Prayers are offered, earth is cast upon the coffin or the urn in interred.
+- At the Graveside Prayers are offered, earth is cast upon the coffin or the urn.
 If friends or family have some last words, they are invited to be said at the Committal.

 - Flowers Altar flowers and/or the flowering of the Paschal Candle are all that is necessary in the church.
 A person’s memory can be honored by donations made to appropriate charitable organizations rather than be spent on flowers.
 A newspaper notice: “Please omit flowers; memorial gifts may be sent to ______” will be sufficient.